StelArian/aGame/README.md

 ## Description
 aGame is a sample game designed to provide a fun and engaging experience for players of all ages.

+Collect coins moving around with arrow keys.
+Avoid bananas!
+Score set to 0 if you step on banana!

+For new game, reload the page.

 ## Installation
 Clone the repository and install the dependencies: